IQSS/dataverse/doc/release-notes/7440-multilicense.md

 - efficiency: custom terms are stored per dataset whereas licenses are registered once and all uses of it refer to the same object and external URL
 - security: with the license terms maintained external to Dataverse, users cannot edit specific terms and curators do not need to check for edits

-Once a standardized version of you CUstom Terms are registered as a license, an SQL update like the following can be used to have datasets use it:
+Once a standardized version of you Custom Terms are registered as a license, an SQL update like the following can be used to have datasets use it:

     UPDATE termsofuseandaccess
         SET license_id = (SELECT license.id FROM license WHERE license.name = '<Your License Name>'), termsofuse=null, confidentialitydeclaration=null, t.specialpermissions=null, t.restrictions=null, citationrequirements=null, depositorrequirements=null, conditions=null, disclaimer=null